Volunteering Enquiries Direct Line: 01372 732458

 Which Volunteering Role Is For You?

-We have over 290 volunteers who take on many different tasks.
+We have over 300 volunteers who take on many different tasks.
 We couldn’t provide our services without them.
-Below you will find some information on some of our roles.
+Below you will find information on some of our roles.
 However, do get in touch if you have a skill that you feel our clients or charity could benefit from.

 Urgent Foot Clinic Vacancies!